dennisbrookner/ccbxray/README.md

 - [Matplolitlib](https://matplotlib.org/)
 - [XDS](http://xds.mpimf-heidelberg.mpg.de/) if you wish to plot the experiment geometry.

-### Sample Input
+### Example Input
-This directory contains an example input for XDS (XDS.INP).
+The example directory  contains an example input for XDS (XDS.INP).
 This corresponds to an experiment at the CCB facility with the following parameters:
 - 2 theta = -10
 - omega = 0
 - Detector distance = 70